Blocks are the building blocks of Minecraft (no pun intended) - just like everything else in Minecraft, they're stored in registries.

 "textures": {

-"all": "fabric-docs-reference:block/condensed_dirt"
+"all": "example-mod:block/condensed_dirt"

 }

 For the block to show in your inventory, you will need to create an Item Model Description that points to your block model.
-For this example, the item model description for the "Condensed Dirt" block can be found at assets/mod-id/items/condensed_dirt.json
+For this example, the item model description for the "Condensed Dirt" block can be found at assets/example-mod/items/condensed_dirt.json.

 {